algofairness/fairness-comparison/algorithms/README.md

 # Algorithms included (alphabetically)

 ## Calders and Verwer
 The included implementation is from Kamishima et al. (see below).
+The code in this directory is in kamishima/

 ### Paper to cite:
 Calders, T., Verwer, S.: Three naive bayes approaches for discrimination-free classification.
 Data Mining and Knowledge Discovery 21, 277–292 (2010) . http://www.cs.ru.nl/~sicco/papers/dmkd10.pdf